 Do dryers kill bacteria and other germs?
 Here’s a quick answer:

 A dryer can potentially kill the vast majority of germs if it gets hot enough.
 135°F is the minimum temperature at which a dryer can significantly reduce the number of bacteria and viruses on your clothes.
-However, much depends on the length of the drying cycle, the fabrics, and the species of bacteria (and virus).
+However, much depends on the length of the drying cycle, the fabrics, and the species of bacteria (and viruses).

 Let’s see the details: